AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-18-kmeans-trick.md

 svm.score(kmeans.transform(X_test), y_test) # should be ~0.951
 ```

-Much better, because previously the features were corellated with the distances.
-You probably know that we want our features independent of each other for a reason.
-With this example, you can see that we can actually use KMeans as a way to do dimensionality reduction.
+Much better.
+With this example, you can see that we can use KMeans as a way to do dimensionality reduction.
 Neat.

 So far so good.
 But the piece de resistance is yet to be showed.

+# The second trick

-# K-Means as a substitute for the kernel trick
+> __*K-Means can be used as a substitute for the kernel trick*__

 You heard me right.
 You can, for example define _more_ centroids for the K-Means algorithm to fit than there are features, much more.